 After repeated airline IT failures, Travelers United called on the airlines to make their passengers whole and to tell passengers about their rights under international treaties and European Union rules for international flights.

 International rules on delays are not explained by DOT so go to others

 Passengers affected by these airline information technology failures that have affected international flights and connections should contact www.airhelp.com to check on international compensation that they may be due from the airlines (especially international carriers) for their failures.
 This compensation can range from about $660 to more than $7,000.
 It is worth checking.

-Travelers United is already working with Congress to institute compensation for delays and cancellations caused by airline/contractor IT failures.
-These can be added to the paltry number of instances where airline passengers can claim compensation from airlines.
+Travelers United works with Congress to institute compensation for delays and cancellations caused by airline/contractor IT failures.
+These are added to the paltry number of instances where airline passengers can claim compensation from airlines.

 1. Denied boarding compensation2.
 Lost/Damaged/Delayed checked baggage compensation3.
 International flight delay compensation through EU rules and Montreal Convention[4.
 In the future (hopefully) — compensation in the case of airline IT failures.]

 Join us as we work to hold airlines and their information technology accountable for their IT failures rather than saddling passengers with their losses from unattended family events, ruined vacations, lost reservations, missed business meetings, and unexpected overnights while awaiting the airline IT systems to be brought back online.